mchaudhary22/I2GDS2024/micro_g2/README.md

 curl --output sratoolkit.tar.gz https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-mac64.tar.gz
 ```
 See [here](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) for more detailed instructions on how to install SRA Toolkit.\
 Use `fastq-dump` <SRR-of-interest> to retrieve the file that you want.
-For example: `fastq-dump SRR21285231`
+For example: `fastq-dump SRR21285231`\

+The assemblies downloaded and used in this pipeline can be found in the `data/` directory.

 ## Step 1: Adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
 Install `fastp` by following the instructions at the [GitHub](https://github.com/OpenGene/fastp).
 The method that was used in this tutorial was: